ljacquin/wiser/README.md

 # -- attach datasets for random samples of 30 genotypes associated to apple, pine, maize
 # and rice

-# 📌 These datasets are small subsets derived from the original datasets used in
+# 📌 These datasets are small subsets derived from the original datasets used in Jacquin et al. (2025).
-# Jacquin et al. (2025).
-They are provided for illustrative purposes with the wiser
-# package and are not intended to represent reference populations for genomic
-# prediction or GWAS.The datasets include genomic data and raw individual phenotypic
+# They are provided for illustrative purposes with the wiser package and are not intended to represent reference populations for genomic prediction or GWAS.
+These datasets include genomic data and raw individual phenotypic
-# measurements for 30 randomly selected genotypes, associated with an experimental
+# measurements for 30 randomly selected genotypes, associated with an experimental design for each of the
-# design for each of the following species: apple, pine, maize and rice.
+# following species: apple, pine, maize and rice.

 # apple
 data("apple_raw_pheno_data")